ZesCrew2/ZC2flashsite/README.md

-# ZC2flashsite
+# The ZesCrew2 Microsite!!
-my website :D
+This is my personal website, it has tons of easter eggs! :D Coded by Saptarshi and Thorns (PLEASE go check these two out, they're awesome)